github/developer.github.com/content/v3/repos/hooks.md

 events.
 In other words, the service must support listening for the event you want to trigger.

-> For example, the [Web](https://github.com/github/github-services/blob/master/lib/services/web.rb)
+For example, the
+[Web](https://github.com/github/github-services/blob/master/lib/services/web.rb)
-service listens for all events while the [IRC](https://github.com/github/github-services/blob/master/lib/services/irc.rb) service can only listen for `push`, `issues`, and `pull_request` events.
+service listens for all events, while the [IRC](https://github.com/github/github-services/blob/master/lib/services/irc.rb) service can only listen for `push`, `issues`, and `pull_request` events.